 - 5.1 The Academic Registrar shall act as Secretary to the Review Committee.
-In accordance with Statute XXVIII.5 of the College Statutes and this procedure, the Respondent shall have the right to appeal the decision of the Governing Body within 14 calendar days of receiving the written decision. - 5.2 The Review Committee shall consist of the Master, a Fellow in Class C and another person selected by the Master from a panel of ten persons appointed annually by the Master, none of whom have had close involvement with the case. - 5.3 The Review Committee may be advised by a clerk who shall be experienced in decision-making relating to misconduct, either through legal training or training in relation to Student, staff or professional procedures. - The Master, as Chair of the Review Committee, has the authority to extend the appeal deadline, where there is a compelling reason to do so.
+In accordance with Statute XXVIII.5 of the College Statutes and this procedure, the Respondent shall have the right to appeal the decision of the Governing Body within 14 calendar days of receiving the written decision. - 5.2 The Review Committee shall consist of the Master, a Fellow in Class C and another person selected by the Master from a panel of ten persons appointed annually by the Master, none of whom have had close involvement with the case. - 5.3 The Review Committee may be advised by a clerk who shall be experienced in decision-making relating to misconduct, either through legal training or training in relation to Student, staff or professional procedures. - 5.4 The Master, as Chair of the Review Committee, has the authority to extend the appeal deadline, where there is a compelling reason to do so.
 Any application to extend time shall be made in writing to the Secretary to the Review Committee by the Respondent as soon as possible.
 Any delay in making the application to extend time is a factor which may be taken into account by the Review Committee.
-If time is not extended and the appeal is not permitted to proceed, a Completion of Procedures Letter will be issued. - 5.5 An appeal can only be submitted on the following grounds, that: - a) The procedures were not followed properly; - b) The Governing Body reached an unreasonable decision; - The Respondent has new material evidence that the Respondent was unable, for valid reasons, to provide earlier in the process; - d) There was bias or reasonable perception of bias during the procedure; - e) The decision was disproportionate, or not permitted under the procedures. - In order to appeal the Governing Body's decision, the Respondent must provide written grounds and reasons for appealing to the Secretary of the Review Committee, which include all evidence the Respondent wishes to be considered as part of the appeal.
+If time is not extended and the appeal is not permitted to proceed, a Completion of Procedures Letter will be issued. - 5.5 An appeal can only be submitted on the following grounds, that: - a) The procedures were not followed properly; - b) The Governing Body reached an unreasonable decision; - c) The Respondent has new material evidence that the Respondent was unable, for valid reasons, to provide earlier in the process; - d) There was bias or reasonable perception of bias during the procedure; - e) The decision was disproportionate, or not permitted under the procedures.

+If the Respondent would have wished to appeal on a different ground, then the Respondent can write to the Master to this effect within seven calendar days of the decision, and the Master shall offer to provide a Completion of Procedures Letter (see para 5.11 below).

+- 5.6 In order to appeal the Governing Body's decision, the Respondent must provide written grounds and reasons for appealing to the Secretary of the Review Committee, which include all evidence the Respondent wishes to be considered as part of the appeal.
 The Review Committee will normally aim to make a decision whether to allow an appeal to proceed further within 30 calendar days of the Respondent making the appeal.
 The appeal will not be allowed to proceed further if has not been made within the appeal deadline or any extended deadline, or if the grounds given for the appeal do not fall within the grounds stated in the previous paragraph.
 If the appeal is not allowed to proceed further, a Completion of Procedures letter will be issued. - 5.7 If the appeal has been made on the specified grounds and within the timeframe as determined by the Chair of the Review Committee, within a reasonable time of receiving the appeal, the Secretary of the Review Committee shall organise a date for the meeting of the Review Committee either physically or virtually and communicate the date, time and location for the meeting to members of the Committee.
 The Respondent will be informed of the members of the Review Committee.